Help

 Recording

-The app can record (or more accurately transcode) the audio it receives, meaning it can save an audio file consisting of the audio encoded as an MP4 file (for lossy-compressed AAC audio data), High-Efficiency AAC audio data (for lower bitrate, space-constrained or voice-only situations), or a FLAC audio file (for perfect, losslessly-compressed audio).
+The app can record (or, more accurately, transcode) the audio it receives, meaning it can save an audio file consisting of the audio encoded as an MP4 file (for lossy-compressed AAC audio data), High-Efficiency AAC (HE-AAC) audio data (for lower bitrate, space-constrained, or voice-only situations), or a FLAC audio file (for perfect, losslessly-compressed audio).
 Choose the format from the Settings page.

 Other Settings